 There are a number of skills that you need to understand and learn how to teach important elements of the learn to swim process, even if you are a parent.

-Here are 8 important skills that you need to learn to help your child;
+Here are 8 important skills in the water that you need to help your child;

 - Introduction to the water,